RobotLocomotion/drake/tools/workspace/vtk/README.md

 machine.
 You will additionally need to modify `repository.bzl` to update the `sha256` for the corresponding archives (search `sha256` in that file).

+VTK archives for compiling drake hosted at https://drake-packages.csail.mit.edu/vtk are accessible for 5 years after the date of creation.
+Afterward they are moved to glacier storage on s3 and will not be available for public download.

 ### macOS

 Compiled artifacts are produced by